Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Type Taxability

-Gift of VDA with a value exceeding INR 50,000 received from non-relative Taxable in hands of the receiver
+Gift of VDA with a value exceeding INR 50,000 received from non-relative Taxable in the hands of the receiver

-Received on the occasion of marriage, via inheritance or will or in contemplation of death Exempt from tax
+Received on the occasion of marriage, via inheritance or will, or in contemplation of death Exempt from tax

 For taxation on the giving of cryptocurrencies, a relative is defined as a spouse, children, parents of a person or their spouse, a person’s brother or sister, or a person’s parent’s brother or sister.